 Rogers InHealth works to reduce the stigma surrounding mental illness and addictions by illuminating effective treatment and recovery practices and the resulting positive impact on individuals' lives.
 Rogers InHealth also promotes strategic sharing of one's experience with mental illness and addiction as a "coming out" of the shadows of secrecy to reduce self-stigma.
 These goals will be met through filming stories and actual or re-enacted therapeutic experiences for broad distribution electronically.

 First and foremost Rogers InHealth seeks to support the healing and recovery of people with mental illness and addictions.
 While many reach a point in their recovery when they have a strong desire to assist others by sharing what they have learned, it is always important to consider any consequences of sharing one's story.
 For some, the benefits outweigh the potential risks and they decide to talk about their mental illness with their family, their friends, at their workplace and/or other settings.
 Some choose to participate in opportunities to tell their story publicly to further the mission of reducing stigma.
-A decision either way will not impact the person's future treatment or funding for treatment by Rogers Memorial Hospital.
+A decision either way will not impact the person's future treatment or funding for treatment by Rogers Behavioral Health.

 In 2011 Rogers Behavioral Health System (RBHS) Board Chair and System President pursued the idea of creating a new entity within the system to focus on reducing the stigma of mental illness and addiction.
 It is clear that stigma interferes with people accessing care and recovery options.
 News stories from across the country demonstrate the consequences of lack of mental health supports for people challenged by mental illness.